scala/docs.scala-lang/_tour/implicit-parameters.md

 > Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.

-`intMonoid` is an implicit definition that can be accessed directly directly in `main`.
+`intMonoid` is an implicit definition that can be accessed directly in `main`.
 It is also of the correct type, so it's passed to the sum method automatically.

 The second call to `sum` passes a `List[String]`, which means that `A` is `String`.
 Implicit lookup will go the same way as with `Int`, but will this time find `stringMonoid`, and passes that automatically as `m`.